Why Scalpers Lose Money With the Wrong Broker

 Spread Stability Over Minimum Spread

-Advertised spreads are less relevant than spread predictability.
+Advertised minimum spreads are less relevant than spread predictability during the sessions a scalper actually trades.

-If spreads widen during active entry windows, risk-reward assumptions shift.
-Random widening introduces asymmetry that cannot be planned around.
+If spreads widen during active entry windows, risk-reward assumptions shift on every trade.
+Random widening introduces asymmetry that cannot be planned around — the scalper enters expecting one cost environment and encounters another.

 Slippage and Asymmetry